hongaar/updatemybrowser-wordpress/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Include the Update my Browser (https://updatemybrowser.org) widget on your site.
-This widget detects the current browser of your visitors and checks if it is up to date.
+This widget detects the current browser version of your visitors, checks if it is up to date and displays a subtle notification bar if it's outdated.

 == Description ==
 Include the Update my Browser (https://updatemybrowser.org) widget on your site.
-This widget detects the current browser of your visitors and checks if it is up to date.
+This widget detects the current browser version of your visitors, checks if it is up to date and displays a subtle notification bar if it's outdated.

 == Installation ==
 1. Upload the zipped file to yoursite/wp-content/plugins